deniz997/ai-ticketing/README.md

 Note: All the keys and tokens used in this project have been deactivated and are used as placeholders.

-# Approach 2 - Automated API Documentation
+# Approach 1 - AI-driven Ticket Generation

 This project is a fork from the baseline repository OpenTelemetry Demo.
 It contains the changes to execute the approach to AI ticket generation via OpenAI Chat Completion API and publish it to a Notion database.